Dentures and Partials in Northmead, NSW

 Eating a wide variety of foods is possible with dentures, and they may make you feel more confident when you smile.
 This helps patients to lead fuller lives by encouraging confident social and professional interactions.

-At the studio, Winston Hills dentist Dr Martina Lavery works with highly skilled local technicians in the fabrication of your new denture.
+At the studio, Northmead dentist Dr Martina Lavery works with highly skilled local technicians in the fabrication of your new denture.
 Using the latest technology, we can construct comfortable, durable and aesthetic dentures without metal clasps.

-We invite you to find out more about dentures by calling our Winston Hills, NSW dental surgery.
+We invite you to find out more about dentures by calling our Northmead, NSW dental surgery.
 But first, you might want to read through the information below, and you might find some of your questions answered before you come in.